 Throughout the property, there will be gathering spots perfect for spending time with friends and family and enjoying meals and drinks, including a lounge area with a sleek rectangular fire pit.

 Gates, a principal of Gates and Associates, said that in designing the landscaping for Viamonte, she only had to imagine where she would want to live when she retires.
 As a resident of nearby Danville, she can see herself living in a community such as Viamonte.

 “I am 63 and eventually I am going to want to downsize,” she said.
 “I want to live in a resort-style environment – somewhere I would chose to stay on vacation – but with the warmth of home.
 That’s what we created at Viamonte.”

 People interested in learning more about the dynamic senior living option offered at Viamonte should visit ViamonteLiving.org and are invited to contact Staci Chang at email@example.com or by phone at 925-621-6600.

 About Viamonte at Walnut Creek:

 Viamonte at Walnut Creek is a creative collaboration from the team that brings you the well-established Continuing Care Retirement Communities of the Sequoias Portola Valley, the Tamalpais in Marin, and the Sequoias San Francisco.
-Viamonte Senior Living is a California nonprofit public benefit corporation and has sole financial responsibility for the development and operation of Viamonte of Walnut Creek.
+Viamonte Senior Living is a California nonprofit public benefit corporation and has sole financial responsibility for the development and operation of Viamonte at Walnut Creek.
 Collectively, these communities serve more than 1,000 seniors and offer a continuum of care on site.